 Consumer Choice: Standalone or Bundled Smart Home Devices

 As awareness and perceived need for smart home devices rises, shoppers are heading to national retailers to compare and purchase.
-Between 2014 and 2016, the share of sales as standalone devices has increased for over a dozen smart home product categories.
+Between 2014 and 2016, the share of sales as standalone devices has increased for over a dozen smart home product categories, including security, energy efficiency, convenience and comfort.
 Networked cameras show the greatest increase in share, increasing from 37% in 2014 to 62% in 2016.

 And yet, sales are also growing for bundled devices and services, but still are being outpaced by growth in the standalone segment.